-Based on our examination which included test checks, and as communicated by the respective auditor of subsidiaries, except for the instances mentioned below, the Holding Company and its subsidiary companies incorporated in India, have used accounting software's for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software's.
+- The dividend declared and paid by the V. Company, its subsidiaries and step down subsidiaries during the year is in accordance with Section 123 of the Act - vi Based on our examination which included test checks and based on the other Auditors' Reports of its subsidiary companies incorporated in India whose financial statements have been audited under the Act, the Holding Company, its subsidiary companies incorporated in India have used accounting software systems for maintaining their respective books of account for the year ended 31 March 2025 which have feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software systems.